davidgutierrezrubio/jmathanim/manual/04_Transforming/TransformingObjects.md

 There is shortcut method if you want to simply put the object at the center screen.
 The method `.center()` is equivalent to `.stackToScreen(Anchor.Type.BY_CENTER)`.

 # Scaling objects
 All `MathObject` instances can be scaled with the `scale` command.
-Scaling can be done from a given scale center or by default, the center of the object.
+Scaling can be done from a given scale center or by default, the center of the object  bounding box.

 ``` java
 add(Shape.circle().shift(-1, 0).scale(.5, 1));//x-scale and y-scale around center